AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Set up an instance/Set up an account.md

 # Set up an account {#concept_bhh_2mr_52b .concept}

-This document describes how to create an account and reset the password for a HybridDB for PostgreSQL instance.
+This document describes how to create an account and reset the password for a AnalyticDB for PostgreSQL instance.

 ## Create an account { .section}

 **Prerequisites**

-Before using a HybridDB for PostgreSQL instance, you must create an account for the database.
+Before using a AnalyticDB for PostgreSQL instance, you must create an account for the database.

 **Note:**